GrapefruitTeam/OOP-TW/README.md

+# RestaurantApp
-Restaurant Application may be of interest to people holding some restaurant businesses.
+Restaurant Application may be of use to people holding some restaurant businesses.

-The tasks Application solves are:

-• Handling of clients orders:
+The application has several functionalities:
+- Handling client orders

-Transporting orders from clients to kitchen is automated.
+- Transporting orders from clients to kitchen automatically

-When client asks for a check Application creates it using all the data it has about a client.
+- Calculating the check intelligently depending on the type of client

-• Keeping track of restaurant occupation (number of occupied and free tables):
+- Keeping track of restaurant occupation (number of occupied and free tables)

-Changing statuses of tables in a serving area (free, occupied, reserved) and giving the information about these statuses to authorized employees of a restaurant.
+- Ability to change table status in serving area - free, occupied, reserved (only authorized employees of the restaurant can access this information)

-• Keeping records of cash and credit card payments from clients:
+- Keeping track of cash and credit card payments from clients

-All orders are kept in a system and are used to form a report.
+- Creating reports for the whole restaurant or for a specific employee